 Audit Overview

+- Define your prompt universe.
 What questions should trigger your brand?

+- Baseline your visibility.
 Query AI models and record who gets mentioned

-Who appears where you don't?
+- Map your competitors, Who appears where you don't?

+- Audit your pages for citability.
 Can AI actually parse and quote your content?

+- Analyze the sources AI prefers.
 What content format and structure gets cited?

+- Build your action plan.
 Prioritize fixes by impact

 Step 1: Define Your Prompt Universe